isotopp/isotopp.github.io/_posts/2020-12-26-sql-clause-is-coming-to-town.md

 Note (Code 1003): /* select#1 */ select `kris`.`santa`.`name` AS `name` from `kris`.`santa` where (`kris`.`santa`.`behavior` = 'nice') order by `kris`.`santa`.`name`
 {% endhighlight %}

-In the `Code 1003 Note` we still see the exact same reconstituted query, but obviously the internal handling now changes - so the optimizer has not been working on this query at all times, but on some intermediary representation.
+In the `Code 1003 Note` we still see the exact same reconstituted query, but as can be seen in the plan annotastions, the internal handling changes - so the optimizer has not been working on this query at all times, but on some intermediary representation.

 The 'using index condition' annotation points to [Index Condition Pushdown Optimization](https://dev.mysql.com/doc/refman/8.0/en/index-condition-pushdown-optimization.html) being used.
 In our example, this is not good.